AuthArmor/autharmor-php/readme.md

 See the `AuthArmor.php` file for a full list of required and optional parameters for the `invite_request()` and `auth_request()` functions.
 The generic `call()` function can also be used to call any valid endpoint on the AuthArmor API.

 Your application should maintain a database that ties your user's username to their AuthArmor `auth_profile_id`.
-See the `example/Model.php` file for an example implementation.
+See the `example/Model.php` file for an example implementation using MySQL.

 ## Using with the AuthArmor Javascript Client-side SDK